STATEMENT: 2022 Case Competition Events will be Virtual

 - Sponsor will pay for travel and lodging for the finalist teams.

-- Every student who is present (virtual or in-person) during the final presentations on a team must take an active role in the presentation.
+- Every student who is present during the virtual final presentations on a team must take an active role in the presentation.
+(Remember, at least one member of a two-person team and at least two members of a three- or four-person team must contribute during the virtual presentation.)

 Cash prizes will be awarded as follows: